Frances M. López-Morillas: Biography

-López-Morillas was born in Fulton, Missouri, and raised in Iowa City, Iowa, as the daughter of Erwin Kempton Mapes, who was also a prominent scholar of Spanish-language literature.
+Frances Elinor Mapes was born in Fulton, Missouri, and raised in Iowa City, Iowa, as the daughter of Erwin Kempton Mapes, who was also a prominent scholar of Spanish-language literature.

 She was married to the noted Hispanic scholar Juan López-Morillas from 1937 until his death in 1997.

-She was the translator of 23 Spanish literary and scholarly books, including works by Pérez Galdós, Camilo José Cela, Miguel Delibes, and Jorge Luis Borges.
-She also taught at the Wheeler School in Providence, Rhode Island, where she died at the age of 100.
+She translated 23 Spanish literary and scholarly books, including works by Pérez Galdós, Camilo José Cela, Miguel Delibes, and Jorge Luis Borges.
+She also taught at the Wheeler School in Providence, Rhode Island, where she died at the age of 100 on November 6, 2018.